What is EPC in Affiliate Marketing

 FAQs

-Q: What is a good EPC for affiliate marketing?
-It entirely depends on your traffic costs.
-An EPC of $0.30 is excellent if you’re getting free organic traffic.
-The same EPC is unprofitable if you’re paying $0.50 per click for ads.
-The rule: EPC must exceed CPC.
-Beyond that, higher is always better.
+A: What qualifies as a good EPC meaning in affiliate marketing depends entirely on your traffic costs.
+An EPC of $0.30 is excellent if you are getting free organic traffic, but that exact same EPC is completely unprofitable if you are paying a $0.50 CPC for paid ad networks.
+The golden rule of affiliate marketing is that your campaign EPC must always exceed your CPC; beyond that baseline, a higher number is always better.